MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Step 3: Create a Guides view configuration record

-The purpose of the configuration record is to tell HoloLens which view to use.
+The purpose of the configuration record is to notify HoloLens which view to use.

-1. Go to [powerapps.com](https://powerapps.com) and sign in as an administrator for the instance.
+1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com) and sign in as an administrator for the instance.

 2. In the left pane, select **Apps**, and then select **Guides**.